axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Bacterial bloom (milky white or grayish haze)

-Bacterial blooms are most common in three situations: a new tank that has not been cycled, a cycled tank where the biological filter was recently disrupted (power outage, filter media replacement, antibiotic treatment, deep substrate cleaning), or a tank where overfeeding has introduced more organic waste than the bacterial colony can process.
+Bacterial blooms show up in three common settings.
+First, a new tank that has not been cycled.
+Second, a cycled tank where the filter colony was recently disrupted (power outage, filter media swap, antibiotic dose, deep substrate clean).
+Third, a tank where overfeeding has added more organic waste than the bacterial colony can process.
+The tank cycling guide covers the full fishless cycling protocol that prevents new-tank bloom.
+The filtration guide covers filter-colony care that prevents disruption bloom.

 Green water (algae bloom)

-If ammonia and nitrite both read 0 ppm and the cloudiness has a distinct green tint, the cause is a suspended algae bloom.
-Single-celled algae (phytoplankton) reproduce in the water column when two conditions are met: nutrients are available (nitrate and phosphate from fish waste and food) and light exposure is excessive.
+If ammonia and nitrite both read 0 ppm and the cloudiness has a clear green tint, the cause is a floating algae bloom.
+Single-celled algae (phytoplankton) grow in the water when two things line up.
+First, nutrients are around (nitrate and phosphate from waste and food).
+Second, light exposure is too high.
 Green water is not toxic to axolotls in the short term.
 It does not damage gills or cause ammonia burns.
-But it indicates that the tank is receiving too much light, and left unchecked, the algae population will consume oxygen overnight during respiration and can cause dissolved oxygen drops that stress axolotls.
+But it shows the tank is getting too much light.
+Left unchecked, the algae eat oxygen overnight as they breathe.
+That can drop oxygen levels and stress the axolotl.
+Axolotls depend on cool-water oxygen levels.
+That cold-water oxygen behavior is laid out in standard freshwater oxygen-saturation references (source: USGS dissolved oxygen and water).
+Any long overnight oxygen drop puts the species at extra risk.

 Green water almost never appears in axolotl tanks that receive fewer than 8 hours of light per day and are positioned away from windows.
-If your tank is in direct or indirect sunlight for part of the day, or if an aquarium light runs for 10 to 14 hours daily, that is enough to trigger green water, especially if nitrate sits above 20 ppm, providing the nutrients the algae need.
+If the tank is in direct or indirect sunlight, or if an aquarium light runs 10 to 14 hours daily, that is enough to trigger green water.
+The risk is higher if nitrate sits above 20 ppm and gives the algae the nutrients they need.

 Debris haze (gray or brownish cloudiness after disturbance)

-If ammonia, nitrite, and nitrate are all within normal ranges, pH is stable, and the cloudiness appeared right after you disturbed the substrate, cleaned the tank, added new hardscape, or noticed the filter was not running, the cause is physical debris suspended in the water column.
-Fine sand particles, decomposed waste trapped under rocks, silt from new decorations, or particulate matter that the filter normally captures can all create a temporary haze.
+Check the cause if ammonia, nitrite, and nitrate are all in range and pH is stable.
+If the cloudiness showed up right after you disturbed the substrate, cleaned the tank, added new hardscape, or noticed the filter was off, the cause is physical debris in the water.
+Fine sand bits, rotted waste trapped under rocks, silt from new decor, or stray bits the filter normally catches can all make a brief haze.

 Debris haze clears on its own once the filter runs for several hours and the particles settle.
-If it does not clear within 24 to 48 hours, the filter may be undersized, the mechanical media may be clogged, or the debris source is ongoing (crumbling decoration, continuously disturbed substrate from the axolotl walking over loose sand).
-The filtration guide covers mechanical media maintenance and filter sizing for axolotl tanks.
+If it does not clear within 24 to 48 hours, a few things may be the cause.
+The filter may be too small.
+The mechanical media may be clogged.
+Or the debris source may be ongoing (crumbling decor, or substrate that keeps getting stirred up by the axolotl walking on loose sand).
+The substrate guide covers safe substrate choices for axolotls.

 What causes bacterial bloom in an axolotl tank?